ros-infrastructure/www.ros.org/content/blog/getting-started/index.md

 [Want to try ROS using Docker?
 Check out the latest distros on Dockerhub](https://hub.docker.com/_/ros/)

-**If this is your first time using ROS 1e *highly recommend* that you use a Tier 1 operating system as listed by [REP-2000](https://www.ros.org/reps/rep-2000.html) for your desired ROS Distro.**
+**If this is your first time using ROS, we *highly recommend* that you use a Tier 1 operating system as listed by [REP-2000](https://www.ros.org/reps/rep-2000.html) for your desired ROS Distro.**

 ## Important Notes on Installation